rekha-balan/azure-docs-test2-pr.nl-NL/articles/app-service-mobile/app-service-mobile-node-backend-upgrading-from-mobile-services.md

 * In the drop-down, select **SQL Database**
 * Under **SQL Database**, select your existing database, then click on **Select**.
 * Under **Connection string**, enter the username and password for the database, then click on **OK**.
-* In the **Add data connections** blade, click on **OK**.
+* In the **Add data connections** page, click on **OK**.

 The username and password can be found by viewing the Connection String for the target database in your migrated Mobile Service.

 ### <a name="set-up-authentication"></a>Set up authentication
-Azure Mobile Apps allows you to configure Azure Active Directory, Facebook, Google, Microsoft and Twitter authentication within the service.
+Azure Mobile Apps allows you to configure Azure Active Directory, Facebook, Google, Microsoft, and Twitter authentication within the service.
 Custom authentication will need to be developed separately.
 Refer to the [Authentication Concepts] documentation and [Authentication Quickstart] documentation for more information.

 ## <a name="updating-clients"></a>Update Mobile clients
 Once you have an operational Mobile App backend, you can work on a new version of your client application which consumes it.
 Mobile Apps also includes a new version of the client SDKs, and similar to the server upgrade above, you will need to remove all references to the Mobile Services SDKs before installing the Mobile Apps versions.

 One of the main changes between the versions is that the constructors no longer require an application key.
 You now simply pass in the URL of your Mobile App.
 For example, on the .NET clients, the `MobileServiceClient` constructor is now:

         public static MobileServiceClient MobileService = new MobileServiceClient( "https://contoso.azurewebsites.net" // URL of the Mobile App